chriseldredge/Klondike/README.md

     grunt serve

+## Previewing debug/release builds

+IIS Express can be used to preview the contents of `./dist` including .NET back end:

+    grunt serve:dist:iisexpress

+You can also preview the debug version of the site by running

+    grunt serve::iisexpress

+This is broken at the moment because yeoman and grunt-contrib-connect want to have two document roots and most web servers think this is a silly idea.

+Also note that live reloading is not supported when using IIS Express.

 ## Integration Tests

 Integration Tests use either curl or the nuget command line client and are invoked from MSBuild targets